 A joy of a learning curve about a daughter and mother.

-My mother introduced me to The Godfather.
-I introduced her to Ladybird.
-Watching both with her helped me to feel these films until I felt that I at least began to understand them.
+Years ago, my mother introduced me to The Godfather (1972).
+Years later, I introduced her to Lady Bird.
+Watching both with her helped me to feel these films until I at least began (or felt i began) to understand them.

 If you’ve ever been sitting next to someone who gets a scene, when you perhaps don’t, then you’ve felt the shift in the seat, heard the sound one makes, that my mother did during the dress shopping scene (via Vanity Fair):